Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 Communicating with the IRS or State Tax Agency Employees

-Taxpayers should exercise care in deciding whether or not to talk directly with an IRS Revenue Agent, Revenue Officer, Appeals Officer, Settlement Officer, or state tax agency employees.
+Taxpayers should exercise caution when deciding whether to speak directly with an IRS Revenue Agent, Revenue Officer, Appeals Officer, Settlement Officer, Tax Compliance Officer, or a state tax agency employee.
 In the worst-case scenario, inadvertently making the wrong statement could turn what should have been a civil resolution into a potential criminal tax matter.
 IRS Revenue Agents are well-trained to look for “badges of fraud” in their IRS audits.
-In my opinion, no taxpayer should ever talk to an IRS Special Agent (criminal investigator) without legal counsel.

-Always be truthful in your statements to IRS or state tax agency employees.
-Making an intentionally false statement or providing fabricated documents can land you in very hot water!
-I recommend retaining the services of an EA or other qualified and experienced tax resolution specialist.
+If the IRS or state tax agency (like the FTB) contacts you for an audit or collection enforcement, I recommend retaining the services of an EA or other qualified and experienced tax resolution specialist.
 Let them handle direct communication with an IRS, FTB, or State tax agency employee concerning an audit or collection matter, or an administrative appeal.

-When to enlist professional tax help.
+When to enlist professional IRS tax help.

 Time is of the essence when dealing with the IRS and other tax agencies’ audit, collection, and appeal tax issues.
 From my 34+ years of inside-the-IRS experience, I assure you that the earlier you seek and receive tax audit or collection tax help for resolving your IRS, FTB, or other state tax audit, tax collection, or other tax controversy, the faster you can resume a normal life.
 Tax audit and collection problems are like tooth decay.
 They will worsen if ignored, resulting in a “financial” root canal!
 You do NOT want the IRS, FTB, or other state tax agency doing a “root canal” on your finances!!
 Get IRS tax help today!